doorkeeper-gem/doorkeeper/README.md

 ## License

 MIT License.
-Copyright 2011 Applicake.
+Created in Applicake.
+Maintained by the community.